termux/termux-tasker/README.md

 #### `Terminal Session Action`

-The `Terminal Session Action` field for `Termux:Tasker` version `>= 0.6` defines what should happen when a foreground session command is received for the `Termux`.
+The `Terminal Session Action` text field for `Termux:Tasker` version `>= 0.6` defines what should happen when a foreground session command is received for the `Termux`.
 The user can define whether the new session should be automatically switched to or if existing session should remain as the current session.
 The user can also define if foreground session commands should open the `TermuxActivity` or if they should run in the *"background"* in the Termux notification.
 The user can click the notification to open the sessions.
 The valid values are defined by [`TermuxConstants.TERMUX_APP.TERMUX_SERVICE.VALUE_EXTRA_SESSION_ACTION_*`](https://github.com/termux/termux-app/blob/v0.117/termux-shared/src/main/java/com/termux/shared/termux/TermuxConstants.java#L856), currently, between `0` and `3`.

 #### `Custom Log Level`

-The `Custom Log Level` field for `Termux:Tasker` version `>= 0.6` defines the log level for background commands that should be used by `Termux`.
+The `Custom Log Level` text field for `Termux:Tasker` version `>= 0.6` defines the log level for background commands that should be used by `Termux`.

 By default Termux only logs command `stdout` and `stderr` to `logcat` if user has set log level to `VERBOSE` in Termux app settings (not `Termux:Tasker`).
 However, if command outputted too much data to `logcat`, then `logcat` clients like in Android Studio would crash.